An antique handmade storage chest has been transformed it into a functional custom toy box with chalk type paint and a decoupaged fabric drawer.

 I decided to line the inside of the lower drawer with this gorgeous ikat fabric from Minted.
 Since the drawer is planked and will be filled with toys the fabric will give it a solid clean bottom for all those little toys that eventually end up all over the house. 😉 You can also find amazing deals on a wide variety of fabric for decoupage or any projects (HERE)

-I also freshened up the inside of the chest with our protective wood stain in chestnut.
+I also freshened up the inside of the chest with a brown wood stain.

 Once I finished painting the chest I distressed it on all the edges as well as lightly sanded the entire piece to intentionally capture any imperfections that come with a 100-year-old antique chest.

-The entire chest was sealed for protection with our matte clear protective finish.
+The entire chest was sealed for protection with a clear sealer.